Mycron-Mymux/.github/profile/README.md

 # Mycron and Mymux
 This organization contains information and programs about the computers from the Norwegian company [Mycron](https://en.wikipedia.org/wiki/Mycron) and the Mymux operating system that was written to run on the Mycron-1 computers from that company.

+The company still exists, but now under the name [MySoft](https://mysoft.no/).

 ## Mycro-1 computers
 ...